HackStreetKE/HackF4PWDBlockchain/README.md

 Unfortunately, attempts to use the Azure Blockchain service (Consensys Quorum) encountered errors, likely due to the limited services available with the Azure Student subscription.
 As a result, we have chosen to implement the smart contracts on Solana.

 #### Azure Blockchain Milestone
-Successfully completed the Introduction to Blockchain by Azure course in Microsoft Learn where I got to understand the Blockchain services offered and how I can apply my Blockchain skills within the Azure services. https://learn.microsoft.com/api/achievements/share/en-us/DennisKaruri-0469/YQQPJJSR?sharingId=731DA067057B8A42
+Successfully completed the Introduction to Blockchain on Azure course in Microsoft Learn where I got to understand the Blockchain services offered and how I can apply my Blockchain skills within the Azure services. https://learn.microsoft.com/api/achievements/share/en-us/DennisKaruri-0469/YQQPJJSR?sharingId=731DA067057B8A42